cadet/CADET-RDM/docs/source/user_guide/command-line-interface.md

 ## Sharing Results

-To share your project code and results with others, you need to create remote repositories on e.g.
+To share your project code and results (`output`) with others, you need to create remote repositories on e.g.
 [GitHub](https://github.com/) or GitLab.
-You need to create a remote for both the _project_ repo and the _results_ repo.
+You need to create a remote for both the _project_ repository and the _output_ repository.

 Once created, the remotes need to be added to the local repositories.